 That late-stage involvement may have been a key factor leading to budgets and schedules that were overshot because they adhered to the more standard work package for engineering and design rather than a more real-world-focused one for construction.
 With advanced work packaging, construction managers are brought in at the very beginning to organize the actual work.

-But that doesn’t mean construction operates as a siloed function.
+Construction does not operate as a siloed function.
 AWP brings together construction, engineering and procurement into a collaborative relationship to determine their respective deliverables in support of the construction-driven plan — before work begins on-site, hence, advanced work packaging.

 What this does is bridge the well-worn gulf between plan details normally determined by engineering and design, and what construction actually needs to build the project.
 Advanced work packaging hyper focuses the project scope by taking an incremental approach to organizing the work from the perspective of construction’s role.
 How?
 By arranging workflow along a start-to-finish timeline, called a Path of Construction, which continues through commissioning and up to handover to the client.
 The work is broken down into more easily manageable chunks of sequenced tasks (work packages) throughout this path.